Help & Advice

 Available for £99.99 from Argos (Cat: 533/4018)

 Prices, specifications and offers are subject to alteration.
-Refer to the websites that we link to for latest prices, information and conditions
+Refer to the websites that we link to for latest prices, information

 Frequently Asked Questions

-If you're having trouble connecting up your DVD recorder to your TV, to Sky or to a Freeview or Virgin Media box, see our TV Connection Help section for some general advice (including our interactive TV Connection Advisor).
+Connecting your recorder If you’re having trouble connecting up your DVD recorder to your TV, to Sky or to a Freeview or Virgin Media box, see our TV Connection Help section for some general advice (including our interactive TV Connection Advisor).

 Also check out the rest of the questions in this section.
 If you still need help, try asking in our forum - include details of the exact problem you're getting, what connections you have on your equipment, and what you're trying to achieve.

-We're often asked for help with recording the output of Freeview, Sky Digital, Freesat, BT Vision or Virgin Media onto DVD.
+Recording Freeview, Sky or Cable onto a DVD recorder We’re often asked for help with recording the output of Freeview, Sky Digital, Freesat, BT Vision or Virgin Media onto DVD.

 • Freeview: To be able to record Freeview, you need a Freeview receiver - This could be a set-top box, a receiver built in to your TV, or a receiver built in to your DVD recorder.